Naoki-Tani/Naoki-Tani.github.io/_pages/publications.md

 Presentations
 ======

+- "Firms’ Internationalization Decisions and Demand Learning" on November 28th, 2023, at the DP seminar of RIETI

 - "Multinational Firms’ Internationalization Decisions and Demand Learning from Neighbors" on October 27th, 2023, at [RIETI “Exchange Rates and International Currency“ project](https://www.rieti.go.jp/en/projects/program_2020/pg-01/007.html)

 - "General Equilibrium Analysis of Fiscal Transfers in an Aging Society" on March 22th, 2023, at [Kyoto University Joint Usage and Research Center](https://www.jur.kier.kyoto-u.ac.jp/project.html)

 - "General Equilibrium Analysis of Fiscal Transfers in an Aging Society" on March 14th, 2023, at Policy Research Institute, Ministry of Finance

 - "Foreign Direct Investment under Uncertainty: Evidence from Japanese Foreign-Affiliated Firms" on August 29th, 2022, at [RIETI “Exchange Rates and International Currency“ project](https://www.rieti.go.jp/en/projects/program_2020/pg-01/007.html)